ZenSam7/Easy_My_AI/README.md

 1 : As the "correct" answer, the one that is most rewarded is selected, and the place of action (which leads to the best answer) is set to the maximum value of the activation function, and to the other places the minimum of the activation function
 P.s.
 This is not very good, because. other options that bring either the same or a little less reward are ignored (and only one "correct" one is selected).
 BUT IT IS WELL SUITABLE WHEN YOU HAVE EXCLUSIVELY ONE CORRECT ANSWER IN THE PROBLEM AND THERE CANNOT BE "MORE" AND "LESS" CORRECT

-2 : Making answers that are more rewarding more "correct" that we are using learning method 2 and raising to the power of 2 "striving for better results", and 2.345 means that the power will be 3.45 )"""
+2 : Making answers that are more rewarding more "correct" that we are using learning method 2 and raising to the power of 2 "striving for better results", and 2.345 means that the power will be 3.45 )

+BTW, if your AI learns very poorly (or does not learn at all), then look at the Q-table, if there are mostly (> 50%) negative numbers, then in this case reward more and punish less (so that there are more positive numbers )
+"""
 ```